symfony/symfony-docs/cache/varnish.rst

-Because Symfony's cache uses the standard HTTP cache headers, the :ref:`symfony-gateway-cache` can easily be replaced with any other reverse proxy. `Varnish`_ is a powerful, open-source, HTTP accelerator capable of serving cached content fast and including support for :ref:`Edge Side Includes <edge-side-includes>`.
+Because Symfony's cache uses the standard HTTP cache headers, the :ref:`symfony-gateway-cache` can easily be replaced with any other reverse proxy. `Varnish`_ is a powerful, open-source, HTTP accelerator capable of serving cached content fast and including support for :doc:`Edge Side Includes </cache/esi>`.

 .. index::
     single: Varnish; configuration